StateFromJakeFarm/SC18Problems/problems/MinimumLoss/problem.md

 Find and print the _minimum_ amount of money Lauren must lose if she buys the house and resells it within the next __*n*__ years.

-_Note_: It's guarenteed that a valid answer exists.

 ## Input Format

 The first line contains an integer __*n*__, denoting the number of years of house data.